Science Gallery: Science Gallery International

 SGI creates and manages tools and resources, certain forms of technology, and materials, and facilitates knowledge-sharing and inter-location support, for the members of the Science Gallery Network.
 These tools and initiatives help enable member universities in operating the Science Gallery concept, and ensure that each Gallery benefits its host university in a broader sense.

 Preceded by some ad hoc Science Gallery exhibitions, the first new gallery was planned for King's College London in 2016 and opened in September 2018.
 In 2014, the plans for a Science Gallery in Bangalore, India were announced, with the gallery planned to open in 2018, but later delayed to 2022.
 Science Gallery Melbourne with the University of Melbourne was announced in 2016 and opened in 2020.
 The SGI had an agreement to open a gallery with the City College of New York and in late 2016 announced Science Gallery Venice with Ca' Foscari in Venice.

+Science Gallery International ceased operations in June 2026, with responsibility for governance of the centres being permanently transferred to the remaining individual galleries themselves.